 - changes to the structure and format of the SOE from December 2018, and

 - a change to the format of the Final Written exam from September 2019.
 Further details of exam changes can be found here.

-A further review is planned for 2021.
+A further review is taking place this year, in 2021.